PaperMC/docs/docs/paper/dev/event-api/event-listeners.md

 ```

 The above example will cancel the event, meaning that the player will not be able to join the server.
-Once an event is cancelled, it will not call any other listeners for that event.
+Once an event is cancelled, it will not call any other listeners for that event unless they add
-For this reason you can add `ignoreCancelled = true` to the `@EventHandler` annotation to ignore cancelled events.
+`ignoreCancelled = true` to the `@EventHandler` annotation to ignore cancelled events.

 ```java title="ExampleListener.java"
 public class ExampleListener implements Listener {